-Rabbi Pamela Frydman is a founding co-organizer of Rabbis for Religious Freedom and Equality in Israel, a project of Hiddush.
+Rabbi Pamela Frydman is Chair of the Executive Committee of Rabbis for Religious Freedom and Equality in Israel, a project of Hiddush.
 She serves on the Organizing Committee of Beyond Silence, a Northern California campaign to raise consciousness about abuse.
 From 2010 to 2015, she also served as International Co-Chair of Rabbis for Women of the Wall.

 She was a leader in OHALAH, the international association of Jewish Renewal rabbis and cantors and the first woman to serve as OHALAH’s President.
 She was a founding leader in Shalom Bayit, Jewish Women Working to End Domestic Violence, and she continues to serve on Shalom Bayit’s Rabbinic Advisory Council.